 So I wondered... wait.. don't I know I drive a junky car?
 I mean I look at it all the time.
-I know it has all these dents in it.
+I know it has all these dents in it and rust and discoloration.
 I knew it when I saved money by gluing my side view mirrors back on. (after I knocked them off pulling out of my driveway.
 Twice.)

 But I had to admit to myself that I do feel some embarrassment about my car.

 So the learning for me was that I needed to bring my car into the fold (the fold is what I call it when I'm accepting something as it is).

 But not just my car and how it looks.
 But also the embarrassment too.

 Because what did need to be seen and peeled away was the "I shouldn't feel embarrassed because that is a superficial thing to care about"